This Excel tutorial explains how to use the Excel DIR function with syntax and examples.

 The DIR function can only be used in VBA code in Microsoft Excel.

-Let's look at some Excel DIR function examples and explore how you would use the DIR function in Excel VBA code:
+Let's look at some Excel DIR function examples and explore how to use the DIR function in Excel VBA code:

 Dim LResult As String LResult = Dir("C:\instructions.doc")